Chart Color Schemes

 The exceptional employment performance in North Coogee places it among Australia's strongest labour markets

 North Coogee has a well-educated workforce with essential services sectors well represented.
-The unemployment rate was 1.1% in September 2025, with an estimated employment growth of 5.2% over the past year.
+The unemployment rate is 1.1%, with an estimated employment growth of 5.2% over the past year.
+As of September 2025, there are 3,134 residents in work.

-However, accommodation & food services are under-represented, with only 3.9% of North Coogee's workforce compared to 6.8% in Greater Perth.
-The area appears to offer limited local employment opportunities, as indicated by Census data comparing working population and resident population.
-Between September 2024 and September 2025, employment levels increased by 5.2%, while the labour force grew by 5.5%, causing the unemployment rate to rise by 0.3 percentage points.
-In comparison, Greater Perth recorded employment growth of 2.9% and a marginal increase in unemployment.
-State-level data from 25-Nov-25 shows WA employment contracted by 0.27%, with an unemployment rate of 4.6%, compared to the national rate of 4.3%.
-National employment forecasts from May-25 suggest that employment should increase by 6.6% over five years and 13.7% over ten years.
-Applying these projections to North Coogee's employment mix suggests local employment should increase by 6.5% over five years and 13.6% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.
+North Coogee shows strong specialization in professional & technical services with an employment share of 1.2 times the regional level.
+Accommodation & food services are under-represented at 3.9%, compared to Greater Perth's 6.8%.
+The area offers limited local employment opportunities, as indicated by the count of Census working population vs resident population.
+Between September 2024 and September 2025, employment levels increased by 5.2% and labour force increased by 5.5%, causing the unemployment rate to rise by 0.3 percentage points.
+By comparison, Greater Perth recorded employment growth of 2.9%.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that North Coogee's employment should increase by 6.5% over five years and 13.6% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment